Knifeman kills mother and sister near Paris, IS claims attack - Journal du Cameroun

 The neighbourhood, a leafy area of detached homes close to high-rise concrete apartment blocks, remained partially sealed off by police Thursday afternoon.

-Locals said the killer was separated from his wife and had not seen his children in a long time, adding that he had worked as a bus driver and was living with his mother.
+Locals said the killer, who has not yet been named, was separated from his wife and had not seen his children in a long time, adding that he had worked as a bus driver and was living with his mother.

 “I had coffee with him often but I hadn’t seen him for a month,” said one neighbour, a 59-year-old who gave his name as Pascal.